Swan/Goose/README.md

 # Goose
-Goose is a Discord bot that was made specifically for the [Ripple](https://ripple.moe) Discord server.
-It is a fairly basic bot but written with scalability in mind.
+>Goose is a Discord bot that was made specifically for the [Ripple](https://ripple.moe) Discord server.
+It is a fairly basic bot but written (for the 4th time) with scalability in mind.

 **Currently its features consist of:**